- Warehouse construction and planning

 Reservations are displayed in each item in the Stock tab.
 Reservations can be deleted here as well.

 The stock value can be viewed directly for information purposes.
 This function allows to estimate the stock value without inventory.
+For a given day, the value is stored here at the time when the process starter "lagerwert" (stock value) was running.

 The stock calculation determines the current status/stock value and does not replace the inventory in the conventional sense.